umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-Upgrade-UaaS-Tool.md

 # Manual Upgrade of your cloud project cloned with UaaS.CMD tool

-Following the move to a new hosting platform for Umbraco Cloud every Umbraco 8 projects need to be on at least  8.5.1.
+Following the move to a new hosting platform for Umbraco Cloud every Umbraco 8 projects need to be on at least version 8.5.1.

-In this guide we will show you how you can manually upgrade your project if you are on 8.0.x and need to upgrade your project to 8.5.1  when you have used the UaaS.cmd tool.
+In this guide you will learn how you can manually upgrade your project from Umbraco 8.0.x to 8.5.1 when you are using [the UaaS.cmd tool and Visual Studio](../../Set-Up/Working-with-Visual-Studio).

 :::note
-The UaaS.cmd tool will provide you with visual studio solution with both a .web and a .core folder of the project.
+The UaaS.cmd tool will provide you with Visual Studio solution with both a .Web and a .Core folder of the project.

-This guide will only focus on upgrading the .web part of the project
+This guide will only focus on upgrading the .Web part of the project
 :::

 ## Upgrading the project

-The first step to upgrade the project is to update the version of the CMS from 8.0.x to Umbraco 8.1.0
+The first step to upgrade the project is to update the version of the CMS from 8.0.x to Umbraco 8.1.0.

-this can be done by doing the following:
+This can be done by following these steps:

-1. Open the visual studio solution locally
+1. Open the Visual Studio solution locally.
-2. Open the NuGet Package Manager
+2. Open the NuGet Package Manager.
-3. Find the Umbraco CMS package
+3. Find the Umbraco CMS package.
-4. Install version 8.1.0 on the .web part
+4. Install version 8.1.0 in the .Web part of the project.
-5. When prompted to overwrite the config file make sure to say no
+5. When prompted to overwrite the config file make sure to say "No".

-Once the new version is installed if you start up the site you will be meet with a YSOD error.

-This is because we need to upgrade the Umbraco Forms package the ModelsBuilder and Umbraco Deploy to the supported versions for it to work properly.
+Once the new version is installed you will meet an error if you start up the site.
+This is because we need to upgrade the Umbraco Forms package, the ModelsBuilder and Umbraco Deploy to the supported versions for it to work properly.

-See the [product dependencies](https://our.umbraco.com/documentation/Umbraco-Cloud/Upgrades/Product-Dependencies/) article for more details for which versions 8.1+ is compatible with.
+See the [product dependencies](../Product-Dependencies/) article for more details for which versions 8.1+ is compatible with.

 ### Update Umbraco Forms

 The first package that should be upgraded is the UmbracoForms package.

-This should be upgraded to version 8.5.3
+This should be upgraded to version 8.5.3.

-To upgrade UmbracoForms:
+To upgrade Umbraco Forms:

-1. Go to the NuGet Package Manager
+1. Go to the NuGet Package Manager.
-2. find the UmbracoForms package
+2. Find the UmbracoForms package.
 3. Install version 8.5.3 on the project.

-Once the forms package have been installed we can go ahead and update the ModelsBuilder.
+Once the package has been installed you can go ahead and update the ModelsBuilder.

 ### Update the Umbraco ModelsBuilder